sagemath/trac_to_gh/Issue 3780.md

 # Issue 3780: [with patch, depends on #3324

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3780

 Original creator: malb